Zal-atan/holbertonschool-higher_level_programming/python-inheritance/README.md

 ## **Task 11**
 * Write a class Square that inherits from Rectangle (9-rectangle.py). (task based on 10-square.py).
     * print() should print, and str() should return, the square description: [Square] (width)/(height)

+## **Task 100**
+* Write a class MyInt that inherits from int:
+    * MyInt is a rebel.
+MyInt has == and != operators inverted
+    * You are not allowed to import any module

+## **Task 101**
+* Write a function that adds a new attribute to an object if it’s possible:
+    * Raise a TypeError exception, with the message can't add new attribute if the object can’t have new attribute
+    * You are not allowed to use try/except
+    * You are not allowed to import any module